fidelnunezfriera/nlq-to-sql-llm/README.md

 ## License

 This project is dual-licensed.
-See LICENSE file.
+See License file.

 ## Academic reference